dd060606/OpenPasswordManager/README.md

 - Simple to use
 - Light theme and dark theme
 - Credentials sorting system
+- Electron app for Windows, Linux and MacOS (in dev)
+- The electron app updates itself
 - And more...

 ## To do

-- A desktop app with Electron
 - A react native app

 ## License